DronG / Shutterstock.com

 Pepperoni Pizza

-Every American pizza place has pepperoni pizza on the menu because everyone loves it.
-It’s the number one pizza topping in the U.S., but that’s not the case in Italy.
+Every American pizza place offers pepperoni pizza.
+It's the number one pizza topping in the U.S., but not in Italy.
 Pepperoni is an Italian-American invention that appeared in New York around 1916.
-The name for the American spiced sausage comes from the Italian word for bell peppers—peperoni.
+The name for our dried, spiced sausage comes from the Italian word for large peppers—peperoni.

 While we are on the topic of Italian vs. American pizzas, there are a few key differences that go beyond just tasty toppings.
 In Italy, most pizzerias serve a thin-crust pizza that comes in one size, and each person orders their own.
-If you think that eating a whole pizza sounds like too much, it really isn’t because the crust is so thin, and the pizzas have fewer toppings and less cheese, making it easier for your average person to eat a whole pizza by themselves.
+If eating a whole pizza sounds like too much, it really isn't because the crust is so thin, and the pizzas have fewer toppings and less cheese.
 Also, when pizza is served in Italy, it is not cut into slices like it is in the U.S. Instead, diners dig in with a knife and fork.

 Caesar Salad

-The decadent Caesar salad seems like an Italian dish, but it isn’t.
-Surprisingly, this tasty salad made with crisp pieces of lettuce covered in a tangy anchovies based dressing and served with Italian Parmesano Reggiano cheese and chunks of toasted white bread was actually created in Mexico, which is why you will never see it on a menu in Italy.
-However, the salad does have some ties to Italy as the inventor Caesar Cardini was an Italian restauranteur in Tijuana in 1924.
+The decadent Caesar salad seems like an Italian dish.
+It has crisp pieces of lettuce covered in a tangy sauce made with briny anchovies and sprinkled with Italian Parmesano Reggiano cheese and served with chunks of toasted white bread.
+But this dish isn't Italian, and you won't find anything similar in Italy.
+However, the salad does have some ties to Italy as the inventor Caesar Cardini was an Italian restauranteur who created this famous salad in his restaurant in Tijuana, Mexico in 1924.

-Apparently, during Prohibition, many wealthy Californians would vacation in Tijuana so they could enjoy their cocktails.
-One year during an Independence Day celebration, Cardini’s restaurant was low on food after having a record few days of business, and Cardini created the salad with what he could find in the refrigerator.
+Apparently, during Prohibition, many wealthy Californians would vacation in Tijuana and enjoy their cocktails.
+During an Independence Day celebration, Cardini's restaurant was low on food after having a record few days of business, and Cardini created the salad with what he could find in the refrigerator.
 He gave it a dramatic flair by making it tableside, like a magician delighting his guests with a show to distract from the odd mix of salad fixings.

 Pasta Primavera